 - Measure the blackberries, sugar, pectin, and lemon juice.
 Mix the pectin into the sugar to blend it in evenly.

-Add Sugar And Pectin To the Pot of Berries
+Add Sugar And Pectin To the Pot of Blackberries

-- Place the measured blackberries into a large pot.
+- Place the measured ripe blackberries into a large pot.
 Add the sugar & pectin mixture.

 Dissolve Sugar Mixture